itssahu/HydroaGraphDiff/README.md

 ---

 #  Limitations of HydroGraphDiff

-While HydroGraphDiff provides a novel probabilistic and spatially-aware flood risk framework, several limitations remain:

-- **Dependence on Data Quality and Resolution**
-  The framework relies heavily on satellite rainfall (IMERG), terrain data, and ward-level features.
-Errors in bias correction, coarse spatial resolution, or missing local observations can propagate through the pipeline and affect hazard and risk estimates.
+- **Limited historical data (2001–2024)**
+  ~23 years of data may not fully capture rare extreme events (e.g., 100+ year floods), introducing uncertainty in tail estimation.

-- **Simplified Hydrodynamic Representation**
+- **Simplified hydrodynamics**
-  The model does not explicitly solve physical flow equations (e.g., shallow water equations).
-While graph diffusion approximates spatial propagation, it cannot fully capture detailed hydraulic processes such as flow velocity, backwater effects, or channel dynamics.

-- **Assumptions in Vulnerability and Damage Functions**
-  The damage function and vulnerability formulation are simplified and may not fully represent real-world structural fragility, building typologies, or socioeconomic heterogeneity.
+  The framework does not explicitly solve physical flow equations, so detailed flood dynamics (flow routing, inundation depth) are approximated via graph diffusion.

-- **Approximate Climate Scaling Approach**
+- **Approximate climate scaling (CMIP6 SSPs)**
-  Climate impacts are incorporated using scaling relationships derived from CMIP6 scenarios (SSP245, SSP585).
-This does not fully capture changes in temporal rainfall structure, storm dynamics, or compound climate effects.
+  Future impacts are modeled using scaling factors, which may not fully capture changes in rainfall structure, storm dynamics, or compound events.

-- **Model Generalization and Transferability**
-  The framework is calibrated for the Hyderabad–Musi basin region.
-Applying it to other geographies may require recalibration of graph structure, vulnerability parameters, and exposure models.

-- **Uncertainty in Generative Modeling**
-  While diffusion models generate realistic ensembles, they may introduce biases or artifacts, especially in extreme tails where data is scarce.

-- **Computational Cost of Large-Scale Ensembles**
-  Generating hundreds of scenarios per return level and running Monte Carlo simulations can be computationally intensive for large regions or higher resolutions.

-- **Static Exposure and Vulnerability Assumptions**
+- **Static exposure and vulnerability assumptions**
-  Exposure (asset value) and vulnerability are treated as static, whereas in reality they evolve over time due to urbanization, infrastructure development, and adaptation measures.
+  Asset values and vulnerability are treated as constant, whereas in reality they evolve with urbanization, infrastructure, and adaptation.

 ---

 # Future Improvements

 Addressing these limitations would involve:

-- Coupling with **hydrodynamic models** for physics-based validation
+- **Coupling with hydrodynamic models for physics-informed validation**
+  Integrate shallow water equation-based models to capture flow routing, inundation depth, and channel dynamics, improving physical realism of hazard propagation.

-- Incorporating **higher-resolution and multi-source EO data**
+- **Integration of high-resolution, multi-source Earth Observation data**
+  Incorporate SAR, multispectral imagery, LiDAR, and high-resolution DEMs to better resolve urban flooding patterns and improve hazard and exposure estimation.

-- Developing **dynamic vulnerability and exposure models**
+- **Dynamic exposure and vulnerability modeling**
+  Develop time-evolving representations of population, infrastructure, land-use change, and adaptive capacity to reflect realistic future risk scenarios.

-- Using **time-resolved climate projections instead of scaling factors**
+- **Time-resolved climate projections (beyond scaling approaches)**
+  Utilize downscaled CMIP6 simulations to capture changes in rainfall intensity, duration, temporal structure, and compound extreme events.

-- Improving **generative model robustness for extreme tails**
+- **Improved generative modeling of extreme tails**
+  Enhance robustness of diffusion models using tail-focused training, hybrid EVT–deep learning approaches, and larger datasets to better represent rare, high-impact events.

 ---